TiagoLimaRocha/FEUP--LPOO-Pacman/docs/README.md

 The reason for this problem is the *Visitor pattern*.
 Each class extending *Agent* has to implement the methods needed for the pattern.

+The ghost's state logic is overly complex and could be done with the State pattern instead.

 Ways to improve:
-* implementing different logic for collisions
+* implementing different logic for collisions;
 * Dividing *Agent* superclass into new superclasses which don't leave methods empty.
-(Extract subclass)
+(Extract subclass);
+* Implementing the State pattern;

 #### Speculative Generality
 [Collectible](https://github.com/FEUP-LPOO/lpoo-2020-g46/blob/master/src/main/java/drawables/agents/collectibles/Collectible.java) class has no function at the moment.
 It is created for future purposes in case of introducing a new kind of collectibles (power dot)